 Thanks to the Emergency Community Support Fund, as administered by the Community Foundations of Canada and the Rural Communities Foundation of Nova Scotia, Sou’West Nova Transit was able to add a second new-to-us Impala to our fleet!

 Access to affordable or subsidized transportation involves much more than moving people from one place to another.
 Supporting physical and mental health, reducing isolation, building networks, discovering options for funding and help, assisting individuals to maintain their independence and stay in their homes longer are just some of the ways that SWNT works toward our vision: to help create communities where everyone can access the services and opportunities they need to lead healthy, connected lives.
+While paid staff help carry much of our day-to-day operations, there are two vital volunteer roles that are so important to the work that we do:

 Since its launch in 2012, Sou’West Nova Transit has relied on volunteer drivers using their own vehicles to help meet the transportation needs of Shelburne County residents.